 - Reduce the rise of the muzzle when shooting to permit faster follow up shots

-The Venturi expansion chambers on the Vais work to redirect and disperse the gases that are emitted out of the rifle when shooting, which helps to keep recoil down to a minimum.
-Simply put, when you have the Vais installed on the barrel of your rifle you should notice that it is significantly easier to shoot.
+The Venturi expansion chambers on the Vais work to redirect and disperse the emitted gasesout of the rifle when shooting, which helps to keep recoil down to a minimum.
+Simply put, when you install the Vais on the barrel of your rifle, you should notice that it is significantly easier to shoot.

 The gases are dispersed with the aids of holes present on the bore (both perpendicularly and horizontally) that disperse gas and noise around the sides of the muzzle brake.